Abhiiesante/Mytalorzone/README.md

-# MyTaroZone
+# MyTarolZone

-Welcome to the MyTaroZone repository!
-This project is designed to [briefly describe the purpose of the project].
+Welcome to the MyTarolZone repository!
+This project is designed to User Management.

 ## Table of Contents